Máire Gill: Camogie legacy

 The first decade of her term of office saw considerable progress.
 The game, which had stagnated around 1910 after an initial period of growth ("whether through lack of encouragement or enthusiasm she did not know," she told the 1933 Camogie congress) increased its presence after meeting indifference outside of Dublin to a position of strength, with 80 clubs in Dublin and 320 clubs in all.
-This rapid growth was negated considerably by the imposition of a ban on hockey in 1934 and a split in the Association after thant ban was removed in 1939, briefly repaired in 1941-43 but which rumbled on until 1951.
+This rapid growth was negated considerably by the imposition of a ban on hockey in 1934 and a split in the Association after that ban was removed in 1939, briefly repaired in 1941–43 but which rumbled on until 1951.
 The association was renamed the National Camoguidheacht Association in 1939.

 Death

 She died in 1977 and was buried in Glencullen Cemetery Co Dublin.